Click on a question to view answer:

 Grant recipients will receive notification of grant award within 3-6 weeks after the application period closes.

-The Ventura County Board of Supervisors has allocated $20 million to be distributed in $5000 grants to eligible businesses and nonprofits that operate within Ventura County and did not receive a grant in the First Business Assistance Grant program.
-In the first program all eligible businesses, close to 4,000, were funded.
-If a similar number of businesses apply, and are eligible in the second round, it is possible all eligible businesses would be funded.
+The Ventura County Board of Supervisors has allocated approximately $30 million to be distributed in $5000 grants to eligible businesses and nonprofits that operate within Ventura County.
+In programs 1 and 2, all eligible business were funded.

 A business owner/authorized agent can only apply once, regardless of the number of businesses or nonprofits that person owns or manages.